Kumasi: Environmental issues

 Due to large amounts of encroachment, water pollution in the city is increasing, threatening rivers such as the Wiwi and the Subin.
 A 2024 report said that in the Kumasi Metropolitan, "more land alongside the rivers was being used for industrial, residential and commercial purposes than for green spaces."
 The researchers criticized that "city authorities were ineffective in controlling development in these areas" and recommended that "there should be a buffer of 100 feet (30 metres) along water bodies."

 Climate

 Kumasi has a tropical savanna climate (Köppen climate classification Aw), with two distinct rainy seasons, major and minor.
 The major season usually occurs from March to July whilst the minor season is from September to November.
 The annual rainfall clocks in at around 1200 mm while the relative humidity ranges around 53% to 93%.
-The average monthly mean temperatures are around 31 C while the monthly minimum temperatures are about 22 C.
+The average monthly mean temperatures are around 31 C while the monthly minimum temperatures are about 22 C. The highest temperature ever recorded was 40.1 C on February 15, 2024.